po8aster/GCMIDIController/Software Installation/Installation.md

 This guide will help with installing the software when you build your MIDI Interface, and is intended for those less familiar using Arduino IDE.
 If you're already familiar with the IDE, the ReadMe should have all the info you need, you might find this a bit tedious as it's meant for beginners.

+This guide is also helpful if you purchased an interface from me, but want to tweak the code yourself.
+I highly reccomend following the full guide in the order presented below and make sure that the device is fully functional before changing any code as that will prevent any headaches if you jump right to the "Change the Code" section.

 ## Install the Arduino IDE:
 This step should be pretty straightforward, and there are lots of guides out there if you get stuck.
 So I will simply say to install the Arduino IDE.